Pyhass/Hive-Custom-Component/README.md

   password: <Your hive Password>
 ```

+If 2FA authentication is enabled on your account there is an extra step required to autheticate.
+Once home assistant has started up there will be a notification advising that new device have dicovered.
+Actioning this notificatin will take you through to the integrations confgiuration where you will be
+required to complete the setup and enter a 2FA code.

 ## Updating the integration
 Update are commited and released to github below is how to update based on your installation method.